martgil/webext-docs/theme.rst

          :name: [``tab_selected``]
          :type: (:ref:`theme.ThemeColor`, optional)

          Background color of the selected tab.
-Defaults to the color specified by ``toolbar``.
+Defaults to the color specified by :value:`toolbar`.

       .. api-member::
          :name: [``tab_text``]
          :type: (:ref:`theme.ThemeColor`, optional)

          The text color for the selected tab.
-Defaults to the color specified by ``toolbar_text``.
+Defaults to the color specified by :value:`toolbar_text`.

       .. api-member::
          :name: [``toolbar``]
          :type: (:ref:`theme.ThemeColor`, optional)

          The background color of the toolbars.
-Also used as default value for ``tab_selected``.
+Also used as default value for :value:`tab_selected`.

       .. api-member::